 A grand jury can indict in one of two ways.
-First, the most common, is when the grand jury indicts openly.
-That happens after someone is arrested for a law violation (usually a State law violation) and federal government picks up the case.
+First, the most common is when the grand jury indicts openly.
+That happens after someone is arrested for a law violation (usually a State law violation), and the federal government picks up the case.
 The grand jury will then meet openly to indict that person under a federal statute.
 This person will then be presented before a magistrate for a bond hearing and then assigned a trial judge.

 The other way a grand jury indicts is in secret.
-This is when a prosecutor presents favorable evidence in a closed grand jury session about the alleged misdeeds of a suspect or persons of interest.
+This is when a prosecutor presents favorable evidence in a closed grand jury session about a suspect's alleged misdeeds or persons of interest.
 Sometimes that person or persons doesn’t even know they are under investigation.
-Usually though, the people under suspicion or people close to them have received subpoenas for records that should raise the alarm bells that they are under investigation.
-It’s the individuals who are under investigation in a secret grand jury proceeding that are at most risk and have the most to lose.
+Usually, though, the people under suspicion or people close to them have received subpoenas for records that should raise the alarm bells that they are under investigation.
+It’s the individuals under investigation in a secret grand jury proceeding that is at the most risk and has the most to lose.
 After the grand jury convenes and returns an indictment, that indictment is under seal (secret) until a judge signs an arrest warrant and the person indicted is in federal custody.

 Grand jury investigations are complicated and often life-altering.
 Anyone on the receiving end of a grand jury subpoena or grand jury investigation has an absolute right to counsel.